QTM 305What can Women do in Christian Ministry

 - The Key Verse [E]: "For in the resurrection they neither marry nor are given in marriage, but are like angels in heaven" (Matthew 22:30 [E]).

-- The Inference [I]: While gender identity remains, the hierarchical patterns of marriage and the curse of Genesis 3:16 ("he shall rule over you") are erased in the New Creation.
-In the City, we "reign forever and ever" (Revelation 22:5 [E]) as co-heirs.
-While marriage still exists in the present age, its eventual passing in the resurrection cautions us against treating its hierarchical patterns as the eternal norm for all male–female relations, especially within the shared priesthood of the church [I].
+- Inference [I]: Gender remains, but the hierarchical patterns of marriage and the curse of Genesis 3:16 ("he shall rule over you") are undone in the new creation.
+In the city we "reign forever and ever" (Revelation 22:5 [E]) as co-heirs.
+Marriage still exists now, but its ending in the resurrection cautions us against making its patterns the eternal rule for all male–female relations, especially in the shared priesthood of the church [I].

 - The Foundational Verse [E]: Galatians 3:28 [E] ("neither Jew nor Greek... slave nor free... male and female") functions as a foundational declaration signaling the undoing of inherited hierarchy categories—ethnic, economic, and gender [I].
-Complementarians argue that Galatians 3:28 addresses salvation status, not church office; the Redemptive Vector agrees on the context while arguing that the logic of the verse has role implications as the new-creation community matures [I].
+Complementarians argue that Galatians 3:28 addresses salvation status, not church office; this approach agrees on the context while arguing that the verse has role implications as the new-creation community matures [I].

 The Question: "Why did God allow hierarchy in the Old Testament if it wasn't the ideal?"

 The Response: Hierarchy appears in the Old Testament as a concession [I] in a fallen world (like polygamy, monarchy, slavery).
 Jesus explicitly labels certain Mosaic allowances (like divorce) as concessions to "hardness of heart" (Matthew 19:8 [E]).
-The Redemptive Vector extends this concession logic to other hierarchical structures that are tolerated, regulated, and ultimately reshaped in Christ [I].
+This approach extends the same idea to other hierarchical structures that are tolerated, regulated, and ultimately reshaped in Christ [I].

 The Embassy Metaphor: The Church is the Embassy of the Future.
 Our "citizenship is in heaven" (Philippians 3:20 [E]).
 An embassy operates by the laws of its home country, not the foreign land it occupies.
 The Church is called to model the order of the New Creation now, reversing the curse hierarchies of the fallen order [I].

-- The Local Patch Theory [I]: We don't delete the prohibition texts.
-Calling them Local Patches takes their context and intent seriously—they addressed specific breaches.
-We treat the underlying principles (sound doctrine, order, protection from deception) as universal; the gendered speech restrictions read as contextual implementations in particular churches [I].
+- Reading the restriction texts [I]: We do not ignore the prohibition texts.
+Reading them as addressing specific situations takes their context and intent seriously—they dealt with specific problems.
+We treat the underlying principles (sound doctrine, order, protection from deception) as universal; the gendered speech restrictions read as how those principles were applied in particular churches [I].

-Ephesian Breach: The church was battling false teaching and destabilizing influences (1 Timothy 1:3–7; 2 Timothy 3:6–7 [E]).
-In a city dominated by Artemis cult narratives [C], Paul’s Adam-first argument (1 Timothy 2:13 [E]) functions as a security patch against specific local heresies.
-We acknowledge that the precise extent of Artemis’ influence on the Ephesian church is debated [C]; our contextual reading does not rest on background alone, but on the internal textual signals of false teaching, deception, and Paul’s own flexible application of practice across contexts (like 1 Corinthians 9:20–23 [E]) [I].
+Ephesus: The church was fighting false teaching (1 Timothy 1:3–7; 2 Timothy 3:6–7 [E]).
+In a city dominated by Artemis cult narratives [C], Paul's Adam-first argument (1 Timothy 2:13 [E]) functions as a address against specific local heresies.
+We acknowledge that the precise extent of Artemis' influence on the Ephesian church is debated [C]; the text itself points to false teaching and deception, and Paul's flexible application of practice across contexts (like 1 Corinthians 9:20–23 [E]) [I].

-Corinthian Breach: The breach was chaos in the assembly.
-Paul’s summary fix is: "All things should be done decently and in order" (1 Corinthians 14:40 [E]).
-The "silence" commands in 14:34–35 read as localized order-restoring measures, not as a permanent silencing of the prophetic voice already regulated in 11:5. - Epistemic guardrail [I]: While the Redemptive Vector points toward the Permission Protocol, we "see in a mirror dimly" (1 Corinthians 13:12 [E]).
-We're auditors, not the Architect.
-Our conclusions are provisional; allegiance to the Source Code is non-negotiable.
+Corinth: The problem was disorder in the assembly.
+Paul's summary: "All things should be done decently and in order" (1 Corinthians 14:40 [E]).
+The "silence" commands in 14:34–35 read as localized restoring order, not as silencing of the prophetic voice already regulated in 11:5. - Humility [I]: While the we lean toward the permission view, we "see in a mirror dimly" (1 Corinthians 13:12 [E]).
+We are readers, not the final authority.
+Our conclusions are provisional; faithfulness to Scripture is non-negotiable.

-Christians who hold the Complementarian position in good faith aren't heretics; they're running a different configuration of the same Source Code.
-The death, burial, and resurrection of Christ (1 Corinthians 15:3–4 [E]) is the kernel; role configuration is a module.
-We can disagree on modules without excommunicating each other from the operating system.
+Christians who hold the Complementarian position in good faith are not heretics; they read the same Bible differently.
+The death, burial, and resurrection of Christ (1 Corinthians 15:3–4 [E]) are the center; who may hold which role is a secondary matter.
+We can disagree on that without dividing the church.

-Reasoning: We don't have authority to set a firewall where God has opened a port.
-The "anointing" is the functional authorization for ministry (1 John 2:27 [E]).
-Leadership is validated by gifting (software), not gender (hardware).
+Reasoning: We do not have authority to close a door God has opened.
+The "anointing" is God's authorization for ministry (1 John 2:27 [E]).
+Leadership is validated by gifting, not gender.